 The best place to start investigating your freshwater lines is by knowing the age of your home.
 Lead pipes were still in use up until 1986, and even where lead was not used, galvanized steel was very common.
 Even after lead pipes themselves were banned, the use of lead solder and brass fittings meant that there continues to be lead exposure even if the main lines are not made of lead.

 Understanding the Risks

 Once you know the age of your home, you will have a better idea of what you're looking for going forward.
-There are several different types of pipe that you should be watching for.
-Plus, it's important to know that the fresh water lines, or supply lines, are what really matters here.
-Your discharge lines are not cause for concern because they only carry waste outward, and they are not pressurized.
-Meanwhile, your supply lines are responsible for bringing fresh water into your home, and if they are contaminated, it means that the water you drink and cook with are also contaminated.
+There are several different types of pipes that you should be watching for.
+Plus, it's important to know that the freshwater lines, or supply lines, are what really matters here.
+Your discharge lines are not a cause for concern because they only carry waste outward, and they are not pressurized.
+Meanwhile, your supply lines are responsible for bringing fresh water into your home, and if they are contaminated, it means that the water you drink and cook with is also contaminated.
 Furthermore, supply lines are always under pressure, which means that if a leak or break occurs, they will pour water into your home until you can shut off the main supply.
-Thus, the fresh water lines should be your primary concern.
+Thus, the freshwater lines should be your primary concern.

 Types of Pipe